bjlkeng/bjlkeng.github.io/source/posts/a-look-at-the-first-place-solution-of-a-dermatology-classification-kaggle-competition.rst

 ==========

 It never ceases to amaze me how much there is to learn from diving deep into a subject.
-While the original write up to the Kaggle solution was only a few pages long (single column), the YouTube video and the code repo added a lot more layers, and digging into some of the ML techniques added even more.
+While the original write-up to the Kaggle solution was only a few pages long (single column), the YouTube video and the code repo added a lot more layers, and digging into some of the ML techniques added even more.
-It was a fun (and educational exercise) to understand what choices were actually important.
+It was a fun (and educational) exercise to understand what choices were actually important.
 It was also very useful getting schooled on the importance of optimizing long running jobs on the GPU.
-And despite this longish write up, there's still so much more that I still want to dig into (e.g. PyTorch run-time optimizations) but this post has already become longer than I expected (as usual).
-Thanks for reading!
+And despite this longish write-up, there's still so much more that I still want to dig into (e.g. PyTorch run-time optimizations) but this post has already become longer than I expected (as usual).
+That's it for now, thanks for reading!

 References
 ==========